-- Action 3.3.1: Support efforts to keep Tour of California stage in Sonoma County.
+Action 3.3.1: Support efforts to encourage and retain cycling-related events in Sonoma County.

-- Action 3.3.2: Develop a marketing campaign for bicycle tourism in Sonoma County in partnership with tourism bureaus, and chambers of commerce.
+Action 3.3.2: Support development of a marketing campaign for bicycle tourism in Sonoma County in partnership with tourism bureaus, and chambers of commerce.

 Strategy 4.1: Collaborate with the County Department of Health Services to develop an Active Living Task Force for Sonoma County.
 An Active Living Task Force would implement the U.S. Centers for Disease Control & Prevention public health strategy of creating active community environments to improve public health.